pixelastic/renovate-config-aberlaas/README.md

 - Add some fairly large limit to the number of concurrent jobs
 - Set all timezones to Paris
 - Do not update docker image in `.circleci/config.yml`
+- Do not update node version in `.nvmrc`

 ### `automergeSilently`